A restart, for accuracy...

 Next, I used "edge connect" to create the basic shape from those sections.

 After adding a couple of edge loops, so the parts would stand up in sub-d mode, I've continued to tweak the shape a bit.
-Here are a couple of renders, as the model stands at the time of this DVD's release.
+Here are a couple of renders.

 Back to top of page